Code-Institute-Submissions/MS2-FilmAnseo/README.md

 ### How to Access the ID for the Movie
 The [IMDb](https://www.imdb.com/) ID is the central piece of info to allow the API to return results for a particular movie.
 My problem was how to link the key for a specific move with a specific marker so that the correct API request was sent for the marker.
-Initially, I included the key as innerHTML in a hidden "<p>" element in the InfoWindow content.
+Initially, I included the key as innerHTML in a hidden p element in the InfoWindow content.
 However, this seemed like a clumsy approach and was confirmed as such by my mentor (Antonio) who advised providing a property in the marker object to hold this info rather than the HTML.
 This was an easy fix and once identified I could simply reassign the idForSearch variable:
 From:
 ```JavaScript
 let idForSearch = document.getElementById("IMDB").innerHTML;